CoolFool/alioth/README.md

   3. A payload (or) record is randomly generated from a movie dataset and a batch of `100` (default) is ingested at a time.
 The batch size can be configured by setting the environment variable `ALIOTH_LOAD_TEST_BATCH_SIZE` at runtime
   4. The vectors as previously stated are of size `100` and they are randomly generated at runtime.
 - ### Setup and Configuration
-  1. Get the IP of the Qdrant Host (or) Service as well as the REST API Port for Kubernetes as well as docker-compose based deployments and set them as environment variables `QDRANT_DB_HOST` and `QDRANT_DB_PORT` respectively.
+  1. Get the IP of the Qdrant Host (or) Service as well as the REST API Port for Kubernetes as well as docker-compose-based deployments and set them as environment variables `QDRANT_DB_HOST` and `QDRANT_DB_PORT` respectively.

      1. **Docker-compose** TODO